 |COOK YOUR OWN MEALS (GROCERY ESTIMATES)||$10 – $20 – per person|

-TOURS AND ATTRACTIONS: Consider that you will also want to do some tours in Alaska, you can spend a little more or a lot more if you choose to go on activities such as helicopter flight, airplane, private tours, etc.
+TOURS AND ATTRACTIONS: Consider that you will also want to do some tours in Alaska, you can spend a little more or a lot more if you choose to go on activities such as helicopter flights, airplanes, private tours, etc. Check here for the Best Tours worth paying for in Alaska.

 You need to plan the right packing for your trip to Alaska.
 Make sure you are prepared, considering the season and the activities you are planning to do.
 I prepared a whole article on What to pack for Alaska in summer and winter, plus you can find an awesome Printable Packing List here too, but just some quick tips:

-- Pack layers is the best you can do!
+- Pack layers are the best you can do!

-- Pack rain gear – you don’t want to get soacked wet while exploring
+- Pack rain gear – you don’t want to get soaked wet while exploring

 - A hat, gloves, and scarf can’t go wrong, even in summer.